davidtwco/rfcs/text/0000-build-std.md

-a different profile then depending on the value of `build-std` in the `.cargo/config`, this could trigger a rebuild. rustc will add a `--print target-modifiers` flag which will print all of the flags treated as target modifiers (e.g. one flag per line, like `-Zretpoline`).
+a different profile then depending on the value of `build-std` in the `.cargo/config`, this could trigger a rebuild. rustc will add a `--print target-modifiers` flag which will print all of the flags treated as target modifiers, like `-Zretpoline`, with one flag per line.
 If changing a profile setting would result in one of these flags being emitted by Cargo, then a target modifier has changed and would no longer match the pre-built standard library.